What you can expect from us

 Our service standards

-We aim to provide every person who contacts our Stroke Information Service with excellent service and high quality support and information in a timely manner.
+We aim to provide every person who contacts our Stroke Helpline with excellent service and high-quality support and information in a timely manner.
 We have a number of service standards, and we monitor and evaluate our performance against these.

 Answer 80% of all written enquiries within three working days and 100% within five working days.

-Between 1 April 2016 and 31 March 2017, we answered 88% of written enquiries within three working days, and 99% within five working days.
-This was an improvement on the previous year where we answered 63% in three working days, and 74% in five working days.
+Between 1 April 2017 and 31 March 2018 we answered 99.5% of written enquiries within five working days.
+95% of these were answered within three working days.

 Answer 80% of calls that are made to the helpline during opening hours.

 Between 1 April 2017 and 31 March 2018, we answered 70% of the total calls made to the helpline during opening hours.
 This was an improvement of 16% from the previous year.

 Achieve no less than 95% satisfaction rate from people who have used our service.

 We achieved an overall satisfaction rate of 88% based on combined results from March’s customer satisfaction survey and a shorter user feedback survey that runs throughout the year.
 This is a slight decrease (2%) on last year’s satisfaction rate.

 We provide information about stroke, the effects of stroke and life after stroke in a range of accessible formats.
 Find out more about how we produce our information, and the Information Standard we work to.